-Trauma Processing Intensive & Self-Esteem Intensive available September 2025
+Trauma Processing Intensives & Self-Esteem Intensives available December 2025 and January 2026

 You might feel like you're constantly battling yourself, pulled in different directions, stuck in shame, self-doubt, or overwhelm.